 Say she decides to customize it.
 She now has her own copy of the dashboard and reports.
 Her work does not affect the source, the original content pack, or other group members.
 She is now working on her own copy of the dashboard and report.

 Nate makes updates to the dashboard and when it's ready, he publishes a new version of the content pack.

 Say Nate changes the security settings.
 Julio and Jane no longer have access to the content.
 Or say they're removed from the Marketing group.

 Or Nate deletes the content pack.

 All group members have the same permissions to the data as the content pack creator.
-The one exception to this is SSAS on-premises tabular datasets.
-Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine which data he or she can access.
+The one exception to this is SQL Server Analysis Services (SSAS) on-premises tabular datasets.
+Because the reports and dashboards are connecting live to the on-premises SSAS model, the credentials of each individual group member are used to determine the data he or she can access.